Careersy AI

 5,000+ interview hours

 Every question the recruiter side runs.
 Every tell of a weak answer.
 Every moment a strong candidate loses the room.
-Pattern-matched into the product.
+It all sits inside the product.

 Your documents, your context

 Upload your CV, LinkedIn, job descriptions, and portfolio.
-Careersy reads all of it and adjusts how hard it thinks based on what you ask.
-Context carries across sessions.
-The more you use it, the more specific it gets.
+Careersy reads all of it.
+It thinks harder on the questions that need it.
+Your context carries across sessions.
+The more you use it, the sharper it gets.

 Visible reasoning